nhtnhanbn/nhtnhanbn.github.io/tutor.md

 I graduated year 12 in 2022, having completed the VCE with an ATAR of 99.80, and am looking forward to supporting your or your child's learning journey.
 I am looking to assist students up to and including VCE (Methods and Specialist) in mathematics, a subject I am intending to continue to extend my own knowledge of through university study in engineering.

+I also completed English, Global Politics, Physics and Chemistry, as well as participating in DAV debating, symphony orchestra (violin), and the Australian Chemistry and Physics Olympiads (High Distinctions), so I am more than happy to chat informally about any of these other subjects.

 ## VCE Mathematics

 Some particular issues for those looking for support in VCE Mathematical Methods or Specialist Mathematics.